-Dating/partner violence is a pattern of behaviors between individuals who are or have been involved in an intimate relationship in which an individual inflicts emotional, financial, psychological, sexual and/or physical harm to his/her partner to assert power and control.
-Dating/partner violence is abuse within an intimate relationship regardless of marital status and does not depend on whether the couple lives together.
+Dating/Domestic violence is a pattern of behaviors between individuals who are or have been involved in an intimate relationship in which an individual inflicts emotional, financial, psychological, sexual and/or physical harm to his/her partner to assert power and control.
+Dating/Domestic violence is abuse within an intimate relationship regardless of marital status and does not depend on whether the couple lives together.
 It happens in heterosexual and same-sex relationships.
-Some behaviors within dating/partner violence are considered criminal.
+Some behaviors within Dating/Domestic violence are considered criminal.

 - constantly insulting or putting down partner and/or humiliating partner in public or in front of loved ones

 partnerto engage in unwanted or nonconsensual sexual acts

 partner’smovements or decisions and/or finances